-To add some oniony flavour without onions, I use the dark green leaves of a leek and finely chop them.
-I actually prefer cooking with leeks now over onions as they don't make me cry when I chop them, and the onion flavour is more subtle, which I find ideal.
+To add some oniony flavor without onions, I use the dark green leaves of a leek and finely chop them.
+I actually prefer cooking with leeks now over onions as they don't make me cry when I chop them, and the onion flavor is more subtle, which I find ideal.

 In addition to tomatoes and leek, I also add some fresh carrots to my tomato soup.
 I find that the carrots bring down the acidity level created by the tomatoes.
 Plus, carrots are chock full of nutrients, so why not?

 To start the recipe, I sauté the leek and carrots in the garlic oil for 3 minutes, either directly in the Instant Pot or in a skillet on the stove.
-Then, I add chicken bone broth to deglaze the pan and then the tomatoes.
+Then, I add low FODMAP chicken bone broth (homemade or store-bought) to deglaze the pan and then the tomatoes.

 This recipe is not for those who enjoy bland tasting food.
-I prefer my food flavour packed, so I add copious amounts of salt, ground black pepper, dried chives (one of my most favourite low FODMAP ingredients), Italian seasoning (typically using my homemade recipe but low FODMAP versions can also be found in stores), and fennel seed.
+I prefer my food flavor packed, so I add copious amounts of salt, ground black pepper, dried chives (one of my most favorite low FODMAP ingredients), low FODMAP Italian seasoning (typically using my homemade recipe but low FODMAP versions can also be found in stores), and fennel seed.
 If you prefer smaller amounts of salt and pepper, by all means add as much to suit your own personal taste.
 Be sure to taste the soup and adjust the seasonings to your liking before serving.

 As I don't eat a strict Paleo diet, when I'm not doing a Whole30, I eat this soup with a grilled cheese sandwich made with sourdough bread, lactose-free cheese, and ghee.
 This is a low FODMAP serving option that's just heavenly dipped in the tomato soup as well as incredibly filling.